joshknair/notes/getting-started.md

-This document outlines the topics for Java Backend Engineer.
+This document outlines the skillsets for Java Backend Engineer.

 ## Step 1: Core Java & Object Oriented Programming
 Cover the following Java topics.
 Use IntelliJ IDEA Community Edition IDE for development.
 Use https://www.w3schools.com/java/default.asp as a reference.